DerekK44/PICwriter/README.md

 * [Python-future](http://python-future.org/) (only for Python 2)

 ### Linux / OS X
 Both options should automatically install all dependencies (like gdspy, numpy, etc.).
-This module is in the early planning stage, so stay tuned for the actual release :)

 Option 1: using [pip](https://docs.python.org/3/installing/):